ConfigurationManager setters make system unstable

 This all begs the question, why this method is available at all.
 What is the purpose of providing (and documenting) an API method which introduces a known issue and makes the system unstable?

-#1 Updated by Christian Kuhn about 5 years ago
+Updated by Christian Kuhn over 6 years ago

 - Status changed from New to Needs Feedback